ibbaa/nordconnector/README.md

 adds `--ping 5` to the `openvpn` call options.

-This can be used to provide scripts for changing DNS settings when the connection is estabished and terminated with the `openvpn` `--up` and `--down` options:
+This can be used to provide scripts for changing DNS settings when the connection is established and terminated with the `openvpn` `--up` and `--down` options:

 `sudo nordc -v -u user -p password -t '--script-security 2 --up ./myupscript.sh --down ./mydownscript.sh' de`